Kpate372/wireshark_presentation/wireshark.md

 This is shocking!
 Without any fancy tools login data can be seen all over the network.
 So never login somewhere if you are in a public WiFi!
 Never?
 No. Help is on the way and it is called *HTTP**S***, where the s stands for **security**.
 It is basically *HTTP* over *SSL (Secure Socket Layer)* and therefore encrypted.
 The protocoll uses a public and private key encrypton and is dependent on a *certificate authority*.
 If you want to understand the idea of *HTTPS* and *SSL* this short [video](https://www.youtube.com/watch?v=4nGrOpo0Cuc) might help.

-Today the majority of web services offer a communication over *HTTPS*. *Google* even started marking *http* requests as **NOT SECURE** in its browser *Chrome* ([blog post](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/)).
+Today the majority of web services offer a communication over *HTTPS*. *Google* even started marking *HTTP requests* as **NOT SECURE** in its browser *Chrome* ([blog post](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/)).
 And the trend is clear: More and more services caring about encrypting confidential data and change to *HTTPS* (see on [searchenginewatch.com](https://searchenginewatch.com/2018/04/11/the-state-of-https-in-2018-why-should-you-migrate/
 )).

 ### issue #2: unencrypted dns